What's Halation & How to Add Halation Effect in Lighroom, DaVinci & Capture One

-What is Halation in FIlm?
+What is the Halation Effect in FIlm?

 In this image that was shot with the Cinestill 800T, for example, you can distinctly see this red halation effect.